Butcher wartsB 07

 If HPV7-induced butcher's warts were an occupational disease in the butcher's trade (fish trade) and the dermatologist were to receive treatment authorization "without delay" on the basis of an occupational disease report in accordance with § 45 of the contract between doctors/UV, he could carry out the wart treatment "with all suitable means", i.e. also with those that the insurance companies do not normally pay for.

-The issue therefore has a medical and an insurance law aspect (Schindera I).
+The issue of "butcher's warts" therefore has a medical and an insurance law aspect (Schindera I).
 The prevalence of HPV-7 in the butcher's trade has been documented, although the route of infection has not been fully clarified.
-Obviously, there is no evidence in the available literature that HPV-7 viruses are transmitted from slaughtered animals to humans.
+Apparently, there is no evidence in the available literature that HPV-7 viruses are transmitted from slaughtered animals to humans.
 Obviously, certain conditions must be met for the HPV7 diseases typical of the butcher's trade to occur.
 These include working in a constantly damp and cold environment and contact with meat juices.
 There is no evidence of autoinoculation or human-to-human transmission of this disease.

 Conclusion: Not every occupational disease is a compensable occupational disease within the meaning of the law.
 According to the so-called list principle, these are only those diseases that are expressly named in the list of occupational diseases (Annex to the Ordinance on Occupational Diseases - BKV).